billyshin/Face-Recognition/README.md

 # Face-Recognition

 ## Description:
-This is a real-time face recognition program using
+This is a real-time face recognition program written in Python using following classifiers in openCV

     - haarcascade_eye.xml
     - haarcascade_frontalface_default.xml

-classifiers in openCV written in Python.
 Face is detected via webcam.

 ## Related Readings: